MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 **Final pass** render state initialization has some differences:
 - Pixel and vertex shaders are loaded for specific combination of macro definitions enabled during compilation done in build time.
-  This macro definitions set is described in `gfx::Shader::MacroDefinitions` variable `textured_shadows_definitions` which is passed to `gfx::Shader::CreateVertex/CreatePixel` functions.
+  This macro definitions set is described in `gfx::IShader::MacroDefinitions` variable `textured_shadows_definitions` which is passed to `gfx::IShader::CreateVertex/CreatePixel` functions.
 - Configuration of `gfx::Program::ArgumentAccessors` is more complex than for simple cube mesh and mostly describes Pixel-shader specific argument modifiers, except `g_mesh_uniforms` for Vertex-shader.
   `g_constants`, `g_shadow_sampler`, `g_texture_sampler` arguments are described with `Constant` modifier, while